Federal Wire Fraud Defense Firm

 What is wire fraud first depends on the facts of each case that will contribute to the result of federal charges and what conviction and penalties will be imposed in federal court.
+United States Code 18 USC 1343 allows punishment for a contractor or person who devises a scheme to defraud or obtain money or property by false pretenses or false certifications to the government.
+When federal government contractors violate 18 USC 1343, they can be liable for large fines and jail time of up to 20 years.
 In federal procurement, when you use email, the internet, telephones, fax machines or other equipment to further get paid for, getting some benefit from the government, small business certification, grants or other benefits, the federal government will build a case under the definition and bring criminal charges.

 For the federal government to prove its case must show some variation of the following wire fraud elements: